Chapter 4: I: Ashtaroth

 Ashtaroth jumped back, startled.

 The girl who’d haunted his dreams, covered in owl feathers, now stood before him.
 Only now she was human, just the human fortune teller from the Eru district.
-Her yellow curls were perfectly groomed, her pale skin washed out under the bright sunlight from the windows.
+Her curls were perfectly groomed, her ashy skin washed out under the bright sunlight from the windows.
 Somehow, she looked different.
 Older.
 She’d been what—eleven, the last time he’d seen her on Qemassen’s streets?
 Now she looked at least thirteen.
 A young woman.

 “Don’t you remember me?” she asked, wounded.